 We summarize how smoking is related to the top 3 causes of death:

 Cardiovascular Disease (CVD):

-- Smoking causes Stroke and Coronary Heart Disease…among the leading causes of death.
+- Smoking causes stroke and coronary heart disease which are among the leading causes of death nationwide.1

 - However, smoking cessation for people diagnosed with CVD can be quite challenging.

 - One study examining health outcomes on hospitalized patients who experienced acute coronary syndromes (ex. myocardial infarction), received a smoking intervention, and were abstinent during hospital admission, found that nearly 2/3 (62.8%) resumed smoking after discharge.3